-Study skills are more than just knowing how to organise our school work.
+Study skills are more than just knowing how to organise school work.
 They help us find ways to enjoy and feel confident about what we're learning.
+Good study skills are ones that work best for you.
+This page has tips, advice and ideas to get you started.

 Everyone is different.
 How you study best will be individual to you.
 Here are some suggestions you might find helpful if you’re trying to find what works best for you.